 25) Took grandchildren to ride bikes down Suicide Hill.

 27) Took in a grandchild when she was kicked out of the house.
-(Yup, another of mine).
+(Yup, another of my daughters).
 When she thanked him, he said, “What kind of Nonno would I be if I didn’t?”
 She thinks he’d always be the best even if he hadn’t taken her in.
-He always had wise words to help us get through troubled times.
-Still to this day.
-He never gives up on his family.
+He always had wise and kind words to help us get through troubled times.
+He never gave up on his family.

-Happy Father’s Day, Dad!
+Happy Father’s Day, Dad, up in Heaven!
 You’re the man by whom your children measure all others.
+Big shoes to fill!